... What can you do?

 The Universities of Sanctuary scheme enables us to connect these activities while also providing opportunities to develop new initiatives.
 We are working with Coventry City of Sanctuary in order to ensure Warwick effectively contributes to local activities aimed at creating a culture of hospitality in the city as well as the university, with clear actionable commitments from the university.

-We have developed a phased approach over the next three years as part of our application as a University of Sanctuary, the details of which will be available via this website following the completion of the application process.
+We have developed a phased approach over the next three years as part of our role as a University of Sanctuary, and we welcome those who want to be involved in this process.
 We aim to foster learning about sanctuary, embed sanctuary activities across the university, and share our activities beyond the university more widely.

 University of Sanctuary is continuously evolving and we welcome input and ideas from you!
-Please contact Dr Vicki Squire V.J.Squire@warwick.ac.uk and Dr Lucy Mayblin L.Mayblin@warwick.ac.uk if you wish to propose activities or support with the University of Sanctuary initiative.
+Please contact Dr Vicki Squire V.J.Squire@warwick.ac.uk if you wish to propose activities or support with the University of Sanctuary initiative.

 First, educate yourself.